 Why I Use CBD Oil for IBS

-In addition to seeing a gastroenterologist, I also see a naturopathic medical doctor to help keep my Crohn’s disease and IBS diagnosis in check.
-Having both can be a bit tricky but that’s why it is important that I stay up to date with appointments and get multiple medical opinions when it comes to treatment.
+Due to my Crohn’s Disease and irritable bowel syndrome diagnoses, I work with a gastroenterologist and naturopathic medical Doctor to help keep my CD and IBS diagnoses in check.
+Having both diagnoses can be a bit tricky but that’s why it is important that I stay up to date with appointments and get multiple medical opinions when it comes to treatment.

-About a year or 2 ago, my naturopathic medical doctor suggested that I start to use CBD oil as it is an amazing natural treatment that helps improve sleep, pain management, lowers inflammation and anxiety.
-All 4 of these are major culprits in both Crohn’s and IBS, so I saw it as a no-brainer to give it a try.
+About a year ago, my naturopathic medical doctor (NMD) suggested that I start to use CBD oil as it is a natural treatment that helps improve sleep, manage pain, and lowers both inflammation and anxiety.
+All four of these are major culprits in both Crohn’s and IBS, so I was eager to try.

 Learning about CBD oil

-Like with anything, not all CBD oil is made equally.
-There are many brands out there and at this point, it is easy to get lost in all the options.
-I have tried two different kinds and both I found to work amazingly well and were recommended by my naturopathic medical doctor (NMD).
+As is the rule with all things in life, not all CBD oil is made equally.
+There are many brands out there, and at this point, it is easy to get lost in all the options.
+I personally have tried two different brands, which I found to work well and were recommended by my naturopathic medical doctor.

 My experience with IBS and CBD oil

-First, I found that the oil sort of offers a calming effect.
+First, I found that the oil offers a calming effect.
 By no means are you high, and the particular brand I use contained zero THC, so getting high is impossible, but it did lessen my anxiety.
-I really enjoyed that aspect, as for me personally, anxiety can trigger urgent IBS symptoms.
+I found this to be a helpful aspect, as, for me, anxiety can trigger urgent IBS symptoms.

 Secondly, I noticed that if I were in a bad IBS flare with painful abdominal cramping, the oil would lessen the pain and sometimes take it away completely.
 Whenever an episode would hit, I would take the prescribed amount of oil and within a couple of minutes, symptoms would subside.

-Thirdly, due to the fact I also deal with Crohn’s disease, inflammation is a big culprit.
+Thirdly, due to the fact I also deal with Crohn’s disease, inflammation is a an on-going problem.
 Whenever I go for blood work and check my inflammation markers, they are through the roof.
 I remember I began taking the oil 3 times a day as my NMD prescribed.
-I did that religiously for about a month or so.
+I remember I began consistently for about a month.
 I went in for blood work afterward and found my inflammation markers were cut in half compared to my last results.
-I was amazed.
+I was impressed.

-Lastly, whenever I would take the oil before bed, I found that I would get amazing sleep.
-I would actually wake up rested.
+Lastly, whenever I would take the oil before bed, I found that I would get deep sleep.
 Oftentimes, IBS likes to wake us up in the middle of the night, but I found that the oil helped me stay asleep.
 And even the 1 or 2 times when I did wake up, I was able to get back to sleep easily.

 Overall, I highly suggest talking to your doctor about trying CBD oil for IBS.
-It is an amazing natural tool to help lessen symptoms and the best part about it, is that there a no nasty side effects.
+It is an amazing natural tool to help lessen symptoms and the best part about it is that there are no unpleasant side effects.

 Do you use CBD oil to help with your IBS?
 If so, share below!